jkillingsworth/jkillingsworth.com/_posts/2018-09-21-least-squares-moving-averages.md

 {% chart fig-15-lsrlin-HEAR-full.svg %}
 {% chart fig-16-lsrlin-HEAR-zoom.svg %}

 The linear least squares moving average tracks the price much better than the simple moving average does, especially during periods when the price is trending up or down.
 If you look at the fitted line for MSFT, you can see how it is almost a perfect fit.
-The linear model still seems to lag a little but during reversals, however.
+The linear model still seems to lag a little bit during reversals, however.

 ## Polynomial Regression